godelayheehoo/MIDImorphose/README.md

 ## Overview

 MIDI Mangler V2 is a PlatformIO-based Arduino project for the ATmega2560 (Mega) board.
 It manipulates MIDI events in real time, providing features such as stuttering/looping, channel filtering, timing effects, note jitter, and retriggering.
 The project uses a visual menu system on a TFT display for configuration, with hardware controls for performance features.
 Channel assignments are set using dipswitches and confirmed via the menu.
 Channel settings are saved to EEPROM for persistence.
-The project uses the FortySevenEffects MIDI library for MIDI communication.
+The project uses the FortySevenEffects-derived teensy MIDI library for MIDI communication.

 ## Features